highfidelity/hifi-docs-grav-content/03.create/01.tools/docs.md

 + Edit entity properties, such as its [appearance](../entities/entity-appearance), [position](../entities/entity-appearance#move-an-entity), and [behavior](../entities/entity-behavior).
 + Expose a grid that assists you with the layout and placement of entities.
 + [Display the Entity List](#entity-list), which lists all the entities in the domain.
 When you're using an HMD, the entity list will be an additional tab in the Create app.
 In Desktop mode, the Entity List is its own window.

+>>> We have received reports that Interface may crash when using a laptop and external monitor with the Create app.
+If you experience the crash, we recommend that you either a) disable the Nahimic service on your laptop or b) always use the Create Tools on your primary monitor.

 ### Entity List